VysotskiVadim/pandoc_resume/markdown/resume.md

         * Facilitated Android teams' meetings;
         * Aligned the Android team in used coding and architecture approaches;
         * Motivated the team to implement their ideas and improvements.
-    * Automated all the routine
+    * Automated all the routines:
         * Deployment to firebase and google play;
-        * Auto tests run;
+        * Autotests run;
         * Code style validation.
     * Worked without QA.
 I was responsible for the quality of my code.
 Tested teammates features;
     * Worked with the backlog.
 Organized and led refinements.
 Split user stories to find less important parts and reduce the scope;
     * Owned technical backlog.
-Put technical tasks to a sprint in convenient moments;
+Put technical tasks to a sprint at convenient moments;
     * Implemented infrastructure components:
         * Authentication;
         * Idling for UI tests;